grimme-lab/xtb_docs/source/properties.rst

 ________

 Default settings for GFN2-xTB first prints populations and coefficients.
-From left to right, these are the atomic number Z.
+From left to right, these are the atomic number Z, Coordination number CN,
-Coordination number CN.
+Atomic partial charge q,
-Atomic partial charge q.
+Dispersion coefficient C6,
-Dispersion coefficient C6 and the polarizability alpha:
+Polarizability alpha:

 .. code-block:: none